-The BEng programmes of the Faculty of Engineering are formulated to meet the requirements of the Engineering Council of South Africa (ECSA) for accredited BEng programmes.
-Students who have completed a BEng programme, meets the ECSA requirements.
-ECSA exit level outcomes, ensure that students exit the NWU being the best engineers they can be.
+The BEng programmes of the Faculty of Engineering are formulated and designed to meet the requirements of the Engineering Council of South Africa (ECSA) for accredited BEng programmes.
+As recent as August 2021, a full accreditation panel of ECSA reviewed all programmes of the NWU in view of the next 5-year accreditation cycle.
+All NWU BEng graduates, meet the ECSA requirements.
+ECSA exit level outcomes ensure that students exit the NWU being the best engineers they can be.

 The bachelors’ degree awarded in the Faculty of Engineering is recognised by:

 The Engineering Council of South Africa (ECSA) as a qualifying degree for registration as professional engineer (PrEng) in terms of the Engineering Profession Act (Act no 46 of 2000).

 SA Institute of Mining and Metallurgy (SAIMM)

 SA Institute for Industrial Engineering (SAIIE)

 - Other local universities and universities abroad for advanced postgraduate study.

 International comparability of this whole qualification standard is ensured through the Washington Accord, an agreement for the mutual recognition of professionally-oriented bachelor’s degrees in engineering.
 The standards are comparable with the Washington Accord Graduate Attributes.
 Washington Accord signatories are: Australia, Canada, Chinese Taipei, Hong Kong China, India, Ireland, Japan, Republic of Korea, Malaysia, Russia, New Zealand, Singapore, South Africa, Sri Lanka, Turkey, United Kingdom, and the United States of America.
 Comparability is audited on a six-yearly cycle by a visiting Washington Accord team.